Veteran on impact of fireworks: ‘I immediately jumped off the bed and onto the floor’

 An injury from falling off a howitzer led to Payne’s medical discharge.

-Every year around the 4th of July, the sound of loud, illegal fireworks takes him back to the unfortunate memories.
+Every year around the Fourth of July, the sound of loud, illegal fireworks takes him back to the unfortunate memories.

 “I get scared you know?
 I get scared of loud noises.”